nih-fmrif/NIMH_repro_2017_03/_episodes/18-pandas.md

 based indexing, label based indexing, attribute based indexing, and dictionary based indexing.

-Using the iloc  for the implicit indices of the dataframe include referring to the columns (as attributes of the dataframe), loc for the explicit indices of the dataframe, and .

 The columns can be accessed and used conveniently through the attributes of the dataframe:

 ~~~